marksutton/EART40003-Programming-for-Geoscientists/loops.md

 See break and continue below for some ways to do more subtle loop control within a loop.

 Common errors to watch out for with while loops:
 *	Infinite loops.
 If for instance you use a counter variable and forget to increase it each time, your loop will never finish – the condition will always be false.
-You can stop an accidental infinite loop using Ctrl-C (in the terminal window), though this stops the entire program.
+You can stop an accidental infinite loop using Ctrl-C (in the console window), though this stops the entire program.
 Just occasionally you WANT an infinite loop, so it’s not illegal to make one.
 * Forgetting indentation, or inconsistent number of spaces in indentation.
 You HAVE to indent the statements that you want to happen inside the loop (to the same level).

 break and continue